IODevBlue/AlphabetBitmapGenerator/README.md

 - The Dimension should be the same as that of the ImageView for conformity.
 It is best to set the ImageView's height and width to wrap_content.

 Generate a rectangular bitmap by passing in a name string:
-- The name must be a valid string for an alphabet bitmap to be generated.
-The default image would be used if the name parameter is an invalid string.
+- The first character of the provided name string must be a valid alphabet character for a bitmap to be generated.
+The default image would be used if the first character is not a valid alphabet character.
+(See sample images and project for details).
 - The second parameter takes in an optional background color integer.
 If null is passed, a random Material Blue is chosen from the [DesignColors](https://github.com/IODevBlue/DesignColors) library.
 ```KOTLIN
 val bitmap = alphabetBitmapGenerator.generateAlphabetBitmap(name, null)